bitzesty/vigilion-ruby/README.md

 # Vigilion
-Vigilion is a SaaS that allows asynchronously scanning files detecting trojans, viruses, malware & other malicious threats and sends back the results to your app.
+Vigilion is a SaaS that allows asynchronously scanning files detecting trojans, viruses, malware & other malicious threats.

-This is a Ruby gem to allow client applications to integrate to Vigilion Scanning Service.
+This is a Ruby gem that allows client applications to integrate to Vigilion scanning service.

-If you use Rails, you probably want to take a look at https://github.com/vigilion/vigilion-rails which includes integration with Active Records and Action Controllers.
+If you use Rails, you probably want to take a look at https://github.com/vigilion/vigilion-rails which includes integration with Active Record and Action Controller.

 ## Installation